Alexandre Desplat: 1990–2009

+2010–2019

-In early 2011, Desplat began to write the music to Harry Potter and the Deathly Hallows – Part 2.
+In early 2011, Desplat began to write the music to Harry Potter and the Deathly Hallows – Part 2, which would earn him a nomination for Grammy Award for Best Score Soundtrack for Visual Media at the 54th Annual Grammy Awards.
 He reunited with director David Yates, who offered Desplat the opportunity to score the second part after his work on the Part 1 soundtrack in 2010 "enchanted everyone in the control room".
 Desplat's soundtrack sequel to the 2008 film Largo Winch was released in 2011 and was well received.

 Desplat's 2011 projects included The Tree of Life, directed by Terrence Malick (which he actually recorded in early 2010), A Better Life, La Fille du Puisatier, Roman Polanski's Carnage, George Clooney's Ides of March, and the logo for the French film company StudioCanal.

 Desplat started 2012 with Extremely Loud and Incredibly Close, the Florent Emilio Siri-directed biopic Cloclo, and DreamWorks Animation's Rise of the Guardians.
 His other scores of 2013 included Rust and Bone, Zero Dark Thirty, and Argo, the latter of which earned him Oscar, Golden Globe and BAFTA nominations.

 In June 2013, Desplat's first Concerto for Flute & Orchestra premiered in France with flautist Jean Ferrandis and the Orchestre National des Pays de la Loire conducted by John Axelrod.
 His Trois Etudes for piano originally written for pianist Lang Lang had its U.S. premiere in October 2013 played by pianist Gloria Cheng.
 He received a sixth Oscar nomination for his score to Philomena, which marked his fourth collaboration with director Stephen Frears.

 On 23 June 2014, it was announced that Desplat would head the jury at the 71st Venice International Film Festival.
 He wrote five major scores during 2014, with The Grand Budapest Hotel winning him his first Academy Award.
 His score for The Imitation Game was also nominated, and his win therefore marked the first time a composer had won against another of their own scores since John Williams won for Star Wars (beating Close Encounters of the Third Kind) in 1978, and only the seventh time overall (Alfred Newman, Bernard Herrmann, Max Steiner, Miklos Rozsa and Johnny Green are the only other composers to achieve this).

 On 16 March 2015, It was announced that Desplat would be composing the first anthology film of the new Disney Star Wars films, called Rogue One.
-In September 2016, he stepped down due to reshoots of the film, and was then replaced by Michael Giacchino.
+In September 2016, he stepped down due to the reshoots of the film that left him unavailable, and was then replaced by Michael Giacchino.

 In 2018, he won his second Academy Award for The Shape of Water and premiered a new work for solo flute played by Emmanuel Pahud.

-2022 saw Desplat nominated for Best Original Score for The French Dispatch at the BAFTA Awards.
+Personal life

+Desplat is married to violinist Dominique "Solre" Lemonnier.
+They have two daughters, Antonia and Ninon.
+Desplat has studios both in Los Angeles and Paris and makes his home in the latter city.